Marty Peretz: Personal life

+In 2009, the couple divorced, with his wife citing multiple infidelities and an "explosive temper" as problems in the marriage.

+In his 2023 memoir, Peretz wrote for the first time that he is gay, confirming long-standing rumors.

+Peretz is the father of Jesse Peretz, a director, and Evgenia Peretz, a writer.
+He is a longtime friend, former teacher, and political supporter of former Vice President Al Gore.

 Honors and awards

 Peretz has seven honorary doctorates: the honorary degree of Doctor of Laws from Bard College (1982), Coe College (1983), Long Island University (1988), Brandeis University (1989), Hebrew College (1990), Chicago Theological Seminary (1994), and the degree of Doctor of Philosophy honoris causa from the Hebrew University of Jerusalem (1987)."

 In 1993, Harvard inaugurated the Martin Peretz Chair in Yiddish Literature in his honor.
 The Chair is currently held by Ruth Wisse.

 Peretz has been a member of the Washington Institute for Near East Policy's Board of Advisors.